Requirement Analysis Techniques for Web Apps

-Requirement analysis techniques play very important role in any of your web or mobile app development project’s success.
+Requirement analysis techniques play a very important role in any of your web or mobile app development project’s success.
 Are you properly analyzing the requirements before you/your team start working on the web app?

-- Functional requirements
+- Functional Requirements.

-- Non-functional requirements
+- Non-functional Requirements.

-- FURPS requirements
+- FURPS Requirements.

 This article is for you if you are seeking for a practical guide on how you should analyze and log the project requirements.
 I wouldn’t be talking about the ideal and theoretical Software Engineering ways of requirement analysis techniques.

 In my honest opinion, gone are the days when you fully analyze the requirements, develop, and ship the project.
 In the time of the Agile development approach, you can’t expect your client not to change the business rule or fraction of requirements while you are working on it.

 I will try my best to suggest some practical requirement analysis techniques that will help you analyze requirements easily in a small time frame and an iterative procedure that will ensure your project’s success.